-We've listed the best astrophotography lenses we've ever tested for all the major mounts, including several that are available for multiple systems.
-These are the lenses that our experts recommend for producing clean, sharp images of the night sky.
+So then, here are the best astrophotography lenses we've ever tested!
+We've endeavoured to make sure that there are options for all the major systems you're likely to be using, including both DSLRs and mirrorless cameras, so as you can imagine, this is a long list!
+However, there are a fair few lenses on this list that are available for multiple systems.
+The one thing they all have in common is that they'll do a fantastic job of producing clean, sharp images of the night sky!
 You'll also need one of the best tripods and the best cameras for astrophotography, so make sure to check those guides out too if you haven't already.

 Our go-to lens expert